History of St. Anthony's Medical Center

 In the early 1980s, St. Anthony’s recruited many primary care and specialty care physicians to south St. Louis county to meet the needs of growing communities close to home.
 It also expanded its facilities to accommodate 215 more beds, and doubled the size of the Emergency Department.

 In 1994, St. Anthony’s Medical Plaza opened across the street from the medical center.
 The plaza is home to St. Anthony’s Breast Center, Wound Care & Hyperbaric Medicine, Senior Services and several primary care and specialty care physician offices.

 In 1999, St. Anthony’s received a Top 100 Hospital designation from the Healthcare Industry Association (HCIA) for orthopedic surgery – total knee replacement.

-That same year, the Fern & Russell F. de Greeff Hospice House opened on a quiet, tree-lined portion of St. Anthony’s campus.
+That same year, St. Anthony's at de Greeff Hospice House opened on a quiet, tree-lined portion of St. Anthony’s campus.
 This special house, the only one of its kind in St. Louis, provides premier end-of-life care to patients, including those who have no one else to care for them during the last part of their lives.

 In 2000, cancer services were centralized and expanded with the opening of St. Anthony's Cancer Care Center.

 In 2004, St. Anthony’s received the Cardiac Center of Excellence designation from United Healthcare, the largest health plan in St. Louis.
 Also in 2004, St. Anthony’s was designated one of the “Best Places to Work” by the St. Louis Business Journal.